Why Single Out Bob Kice?

 Which three of the twelve accused were the real assassins?
 Well, there was no reason to “convict” any of the twelve based on the FBI report!
 In fact, “Eyewitness Identifications?: The FBI Report Versus the On-Site NBC Film Footage” discounts them all.

 Since nothing was investigated, just a hodge-podge of conflicting testimonies called “an investigation,“ we wind up with little more than a subscript of “It must have been them.
 Who did you see?
-That’s who did it.“ Never mind that twelve isn’t three and that there is no finding re who killed the Congressman, much less anyone else.
+That’s who did it.“ Never mind that twelve isn’t three and that there is no finding re who killed the Congressman at all!

 That’s not an “investigation.”
 It’s a disgrace.
 I repeat: They had the primary evidence right in their hands, the on-site NBC film footage.
 All the FBI had to do was to show it to the survivors of the airstrip massacre and ask, “Do you recognize these men?”
 Instead they suppressed the film footage and showed it to no one.